usnistgov/AFL-agent/en/23-documentation-improvements-v2/_sources/tutorials/index.rst.txt

 Tutorials
 =========

-Learn how to build AFL-agent pipelines by following these step-by-step tutorials.
+Step-by-step guides for beginners to use AFL-agent

 .. toctree::
    :maxdepth: 1

    installation
    getting_started
+   building_pipelines